Skip to main content

 What Court will Hear the Matter

 Causing Harm is a major indictable charge.
 The proceedings will initially commence in the Magistrates Court of South Australia.
 If there is sufficient evidence against you, the matter will then be transferred to the District Court of South Australia.
+If you need assistance with your causing harm matter, our criminal defence lawyers can assist.

 Case Studies For Similar Offences